-Following the Haiti earthquake, the BIDMC Fellowship in Disaster Medicine deployed a multi-discipline team to Haiti that was tasked with two missions:
+The BIDMC Fellowship in Disaster Medicine responded to the 2010 Haiti earthquake, deploying a multi-disciplinary team to Haiti that was tasked with two missions:

 1) Work with Partners in health Psychosocial teams in Haiti to assist in train the trainers programs for Haitian social workers to enhance their psychological first aid capabilities.

 2) Geo-tag and assess as many “tent cities” as possible for the US Navy .